 Enabling them to buy a further 4% of the equity at cost once the project is operational and potentially more at market value, if desired.

-In addition to this attractive ownership offering, we are committed to providing £5,000/MW (index linked) Community Benefit for the lifetime of the project.In the case of Rivox this represents £957,000 per year for 35 years (£33,495,000 million Lifetime Community Benefit*).
+In addition to this attractive ownership offering, we are committed to providing £5,000/MW (index linked) Community Benefit for the lifetime of the project.In the case of Rivox this represents £1,044,000 each year for 40 years (£41,760,000 Lifetime Community Benefit*). *true value will be higher as the community benefit will be index linked to CPI.

 We can be flexible as to when and how the community receives this funding and can front load some, or all of this, to best suit the community's needs.
 Organisations like Foundation Scotland and Local Energy Scotland can advise and assist communities to decide how best to use these funds to maximise benefit locally.